 What makes the Calix Solutions’ Crypto-Laptops so safe?

-The reason the crypto-laptops are as secure as they is twofold.
+The reason the crypto-laptops are is twofold.
 First of all the security software used on them has been proven effective and solid.
 In addition to that, we make modifications that ensure additional layers of security are provided for and that firewalls are adjusted to accommodate crypto currency operations.
 The laptops also include encryption.
 Couple these things with the user’s adjusted behavior that only uses the laptop for the purchase and sale of cryptocurrencies and you have incredibly tight security measures in place.
 By not using your laptop for social media, shopping, Internet research, or emailing friends and family you greatly reduce the opportunity for bad actors to drop malware on this laptop.

 Should I use my smart phone for cryptos?